 Even if there is a double bond, if it is a hydrogen atom that is attached to a carbon atom, it cannot interact with the carbon atom.

 On the other hand, what if not a hydrogen atom but an alkyl chain is attached to the carbon atom as a substituent?
 In this case, the C-H bond and the pi bond of the double bond are parallel.
 As a result of the parallelization, they share each other’s electrons weakly.

-For these reasons, the Saytzeff rule is followed when creating a double bond by an elimination reaction.
+For this reason, the Saytzeff rule is followed when creating a double bond by elimination reactions.

 In the Case of a Bulky Base, a Steric Hindrance Leads to Hofmann Elimination

 By the way, some elimination reactions ignore the Saytzeff rule.
 Instead of making many substituents, the elimination reaction proceeds in such a way that it makes fewer substitutions.
 This is called Hofmann elimination.